-More than half of companies use or anticipate using diagnostic tools to identify root causes of application issues by analyzing log data/message activity, while almost half put emphasis on predictive analytics capabilities.

-The survey predicts that over the next 24 months, almost 30 percent of companies will have analytics capabilities fully integrated with APM tools.
-And, roles and responsibilities will also continue to evolve and merge as DevOps reaches higher heights on its adoption curve.
+- More than half of companies will use (or are using) diagnostic tools to identify root causes of application issues by analyzing log data/message activity, while almost half put emphasis on predictive analytics capabilities. - Almost 30 percent of companies will have analytics capabilities fully integrated with APM tools. - · Roles and responsibilities will also continue to evolve and merge as DevOps reaches greater heights on its adoption curve.